 With the right installation, aftercare and maintenance, a wetroom can last a lifetime.
-This is why you should give your clients the right guidance on how to care for their new wet room because no matter how well it is installed, they can end up with unwanted problems down the line if they are not careful.
+This is why it’s so important to give clients the right guidance on how to care for their new wet room, because no matter how well it has been installed, they can end up with unwanted problems down the line if they are not careful.

-However, on occasion, if all your grout cleaning attempts fail, or through general wear and tear the grout becomes damaged, it will need repairing.
-Grouting is not something that should not be ignored as it’s needed to prevent moisture from getting in between or under the tiles.
+Cleaning: The grout and sealant within your wet room needs to be cleaned regularly with bathroom cleaner.
+If all your grout and sealant cleaning attempts fail, or through general wear and tear they become damaged, they will need repairing right away.
+Sealant and grouting issues in a wet room are not something that should not be ignored as it’s needed to prevent moisture from getting in between or under the tiles.

 Limescale is a common problem in many households, especially in areas with hard water – which is around 60% of the UK.
 Over time, the limescale build-up within taps and showerheads will mean the flow of water can be made inadequate and weak.

-The best way to solve this is to remove the blocked tap or pipe and clean it with limescale cleaner.
-This should dissolve the limescale and get the fixture working properly again.
+The best way to solve this is to remove the blocked tap, showerhead or pipe and clean it with limescale cleaner.
+Our wet room cleaning kit contains specially formulated wet room cleanser which has been designed to dissolve the limescale and get the fixtures working properly again in no time.

-We offer a maintenance kit that comes with everything needed to look after a wet room.
-The kit includes a hook to lift grates / tile easily without damage, strainer, cleanser for limescale, polish, grout sealer, and cloths for the drains and glass.
+We offer a wet room bathroom cleaning kit that comes with everything needed to look after a wet room.
+The kit includes a hook to lift grates/tile easily without damage, strainer, cleanser for limescale, polish, grout sealer, and cloths for the drains and glass.

-To find out more about our cleaning and maintenance kit, or to download a more detailed product maintenance instruction document, visit our wetroom cleaning and maintenance kit page.
+Visit our wetroom cleaning and maintenance kit page to learn more, or download a more detailed product maintenance instruction document.